symfony-cmf/symfony-cmf-docs/bundles/phpcr_odm/fixtures_initializers.rst

     The concept of base paths is needed because there are no separate "tables" as in a relational database, but one tree containing all data.
-To be able to add a document, you need to ensure the parent path where you want to add it is already present in the repository.
+To be able to add a document, you need to ensure the parent path is already present in the repository.

 Initializers have to implement the ``Doctrine\Bundle\PHPCRBundle\Initializer\InitializerInterface``.
 If you don't